Connected aaroncsmith@clerkwell :~$

 • Drag the divider for terminal-only, an even split, or preview-only.

-The app showing a terminal pane on top and a live formatted Markdown preview pane below, with a control-key bar above the keyboard.
+The app showing a terminal pane on top and a live formatted Markdown preview pane below, with the session tab bar at the top.

 What's inside